piclas-framework/piclas/docs/documentation/userguide/features-and-models/magnetic-background-field.md

 for 1D and 2D fields, respectively.
 Note that 1D currently only allows magnetic fields of type $B_{z}(z)$ and 2D only allows the components $B_{r}(r,z)$ and $B_{z}(r,z)$ that comprise a rotationally symmetric vector field $\textbf{B}$.

-The first example (1D) uses data via
+The first example (1D and .csv file) uses data via

     PIC-variableExternalField = variable_Bz.csv